NBA Rumors: Jimmy Butler To 76ers For Trade Package Centered On Dario Saric, ‘Dunking With Wolves’ Proposes

 — The Athletic (@TheAthleticMIN) November 9, 2018

-Giving up Dario Saric for Jimmy Butler is undeniably a no-brainer for the Sixers.
-Pairing Butler with Ben Simmons and Joel Embiid will give the Sixers a real “Big Three” that could carry them to the top of the Eastern Conference this season.
+Giving up Dario Saric for Jimmy Butler can be considered a no-brainer for the Sixers.
+Pairing Butler with Ben Simmons and Joel Embiid could give the Sixers a real “Big Three” that could carry them to the top of the Eastern Conference this season.
 However, before engaging in a trade deal with the Timberwolves, the Sixers should first get an assurance from Butler that he intends to stay in Philadelphia beyond the 2018-19 NBA season.

-Meanwhile, Dario Saric will be a great addition to the Timberwolves as he fits the timeline of Karl-Anthony Towns and Andrew Wiggins.
+Meanwhile, Dario Saric will be a great addition to the Timberwolves, as he entered the league around the same time as Karl-Anthony Towns and Andrew Wiggins.
 However, it remains questionable if the Sixers’ suggested trade package is enough to convince the Timberwolves to make a deal.
-If they are serious about acquiring Jimmy Butler, the Sixers should consider adding the likes of Markelle Fultz or Robert Covington, together with future first-round picks, to make their offer more attractive to the Timberwolves.
+If they are serious about acquiring Jimmy Butler, the Sixers might consider adding the likes of Markelle Fultz or Robert Covington, together with future first-round picks, to make their offer more attractive to the Timberwolves.